 Despite the low power consumption of the circuitry in the A139x, the features required to produce a highly-accurate linear Hall effect IC have not been compromised.
-Each BiCMOS monolithic circuit integrates a Hall element, improved temperature-compensating circuitry to reduce the intrinsic sensitivity drift of the Hall element, a small-signal high-gain amplifier, and proprietary dynamic
+Each BiCMOS monolithic circuit integrates a Hall element, improved temperature-compensating circuitry to reduce the intrinsic sensitivity drift of the Hall element, a small-signal high-gain amplifier, and proprietary dynamic offset cancellation circuits.
+End of line, post-packaging, factory programming allows precise control of device sensitivity and offset.

-These devices are available in a small 2.0×3.0 mm, 0.75 mm nominal height microleaded package (MLP/DFN).
+These devices are available in a small $2.0 \times 3.0$ mm, 0.75 mm nominal height microleaded package (MLP/DFN).
 It is Pb (lead) free, with 100% matte tin leadframe plating.